ESGENA History

 So Far

-Since 1996, the following colleagues held the office of ESGENA president:
+Since 1996, the following colleagues have held the office of ESGENA president:

 • 1996–1998